GLONASS-K (Uragan-K) satellite

 A Soyuz-2.1b rocket with a Fregat upper stage carrying the GLONASS-K1 (No. 11) satellite lifted off on Feb.
 26, 2011, at 06:07:15 Moscow Decree Time, from Pad 4 at Site 43 the Plesetsk launch site.
 This was the first time a satellite for the GLONASS constellation flew onboard the Soyuz-2 rocket from Russia's northern launch site.
 All previous missions in the program originated from the Baikonur cosmodrome in Kazakhstan and were carried by Proton rockets.

-The switch from launching trios of satellites on Proton to delivering single spacecraft on smaller Soyuz rockets marks the transition from building the GLONASS constellation to its replenishment and maintenance.
+The switch from launching trios of satellites on Proton to delivering single spacecraft on smaller Soyuz rockets marked the transition from building the GLONASS constellation to its replenishment and maintenance.
 Still, according to the manufacturer, the GLONASS-K satellite was designed to be fully compatible with both Soyuz and Proton rockets.
 It was originally reported that Soyuz-2 rockets could carry a pair of GLONASS-K satellites during operational missions.

 According to the planned flight profile of the GLONASS-K1 mission, a three-stage Soyuz-2 rocket was to release Fregat and its payload on a suborbital trajectory.
 The Fregat upper stage would then fire its own engine for 19 seconds to enter an initial 212 by 241-kilometer parking orbit with an inclination of 64.8 degrees toward the Equator.
 Fregat would then fire its engine for 564 seconds to enter an elliptical 278 by 19,145-kilometer orbit.
 Upon reaching an apogee (the highest point) of this orbit, Fregat's engine would make a third 224-second maneuver to enter its final nearly circular orbit with an altitude of about 19,140 kilometers.
 The inclination toward the Equator would remain the same throughout the mission.